f0i/identify/README.md

 ## Managed setup

-To integrate ICgsi into your own app, you just have to point the auth-client to one of the supported login urls.
+To integrate Identify into your own app, you just have to point the auth-client to one of the supported login urls.

 - Integrate the auth-client into your app.
-- Instead of a"identity.ic0.app" point the auth client to one of the public instances of ICgsi (e.g. "https://login.f0i.de").
+- Instead of a"identity.ic0.app" point the auth client to one of the public instances of Identify (e.g. "https://login.f0i.de").

 ## Self deployed